 Sara was not new to parenting.
 As a mother to three older children, she felt totally confident when her youngest child, Benjamin, was born.
 Benjamin was healthy in every sense of the word.
-He was developing properly, feeding regularly, pleasant and a great sleeper.
+He was developing properly, feeding regularly, pleasant, and a great sleeper.
 Sara felt no need to worry; little Benjamin was perfect.
 Every night when Sara and her husband put him to bed, they’d kiss his cheek, hand him his little Lovey (a small blanket with a stuffed toy sewn onto corner) and shut the door.

 Sound familiar?
 Every night similar nighttime routines are practiced by parents around the world.
 However, on December 14, 2016, an ordinary night almost turned into a nightmare for Sara and her husband.

 When it comes to safe sleep, even small items can create big problems.
-Thankfully Benjamin’s parents arrived in a timely manner to act.
+Thankfully Benjamin’s parents arrived in a time to act.
 Benjamin is now approaching his first birthday, healthy and happy and the memory of this night serves as a reminder to parents everywhere to keep items out of the crib during sleep.

-Airway obstruction was one of these five correlating factors, with 11 percent of families who reported experiencing a low oxygen notification discovered their baby had restricted breathing.*
+Airway obstruction was one of these five factors, with 11 percent of families who reported experiencing a low oxygen notification discovered their baby had restricted breathing.*

 September is Baby Safety Month and in an effort to reduce the risk sleep-related injuries of infants, the American Academy of Pediatrics (AAP) has established safe sleep guidelines that parents should follow to keep their baby safe when sleeping.
 These guidelines, designed for the first year of life, include:

 - Following the ABCs of safe sleep: Placing baby Alone, on their Back, in their Crib (or other safe sleeping place).